 The purpose of this algorithmic change was to (as the name suggests) surface fresher results in Google.
 It impacted search results for hot/trending news, regularly recurring events (such as presidential elections) and also results that would need updating frequently such as 'best smartphones'.

 It had a larger impact than Panda, changing 35% of searches.
-It was also a brand new algorithm, but an improvement on existing algorithms.

 Despite the unofficial name, this update that occurred on the 1st week of August did not only impact medical sites.
 Similar to other core updates, Google was trying to improve SERP relevancy to a query by better matching intent.